axocomm/lambda.codes/resources/pages/about/experience.md

 I began working on small projects with ProTech in 2012 and continued over the next few years taking on larger responsibilities.
-This position mostly entails WordPress plugin and theme development but often involves full site builds and extensive modifications.
-Recent projects also include support and development for a custom eCommerce platform, a comprehensive online shopping research tool leveraging [Scrapy](https://scrapy.org/) and [Pandas](http://pandas.pydata.org/), a third-party media platform integration plugin for WordPress, and an Android application for a YC-backed startup.
+This position mostly entails WordPress plugin and theme development but often involves full site builds or extensive modifications.
+Recent projects include support and development for a custom eCommerce platform, a comprehensive online shopping research tool leveraging [Scrapy](https://scrapy.org/) and [Pandas](http://pandas.pydata.org/), a third-party media platform integration plugin for WordPress, and an Android application for a YC-backed startup.

-I also work on maintaining development and staging servers, building internal tools, and much more.
+I also work on maintaining infrastructure, building internal tools, and much more.
 In late 2015, I was even involved in an [SEO keyword study](http://backlinko.com/search-engine-ranking) of 1,000,000 Google search results that was even written about in a few different publications, including [TechCrunch](http://techcrunch.com/2016/02/12/study-says-data-driven-seo-might-be-possible/).

 ### Relay Network